-The 2018 National Survey on Drug Use and Health reports that approximately 20.3 million people aged 12 or older had a substance use disorder in the past year — 14.8 million of which had an alcohol use disorder and 8.1 million of which had an illicit drug use disorder.
+The 2018 National Survey on Drug Use and Health report that approximately 20.3 million people aged 12 or older had a substance use disorder in the past year — 14.8 million of which had an alcohol use disorder and 8.1 million of which had an illicit drug use disorder.
 Preliminary research suggests that people who struggle with substance abuse are more likely to have a sleep disorder.

 Substance use disorders aren’t the only form of addiction, though.
 Each year numerous behavioral addictions take control of individuals.
 They may form an addiction to gambling, shopping, video games, or social media, among other activities.
 While these may differ from substance use disorders, each of these addictions can become debilitating.

 When drugs and alcohol, shopping, or social media take priority to work, school, or your relationships, it may be time to seek help.

 Substance abuse and sleep go hand-in-hand.
 With each influencing the other, it can be difficult to break the cycle.
 While drugs and alcohol negatively impact the sleep of active users, they can also affect those who have withdrawn.